mycodeplug/dzcb/doc/walkthrough/README.md

 "Fork" means to make a linked copy of the example-codeplug that you can edit without affecting the original.

+Click "Fork" (not the number next to it)

 [<img src="./fork-button.png" alt="click fork and select your account">](https://raw.githubusercontent.com/masenf/dzcb/walkthru/doc/walkthrough/forking.webm)

 ## Rename Your New Fork